GSA/search-gov-website/admin-center/content/domains-advanced.md

 **Note:** We can't restore URLs that don't exist within your current feed.
 Please don't remove items from the feed unless you want them to be removed from the index.
 You can add a feed that contains up to 1,000 items on your own.
 If you have a feed that will include more than 1,000 items, please contact us.

-## Adding Content via the Supplemental URLs Section
+## Adding Content Via the Supplemental URLs Section

 You can also manually add a specific URL on the Supplemental URLs page.
 We'll fetch each URL you add manually and we'll index the title, description, and the full text of the document/webpage for the link you provide.
 Note: You can’t manually add a Supplemental URL if it has already been added by via Supplemental feed.